blockchainrelativity/lablab_snapGPT-back/README.md

 ## Usage

-Once the server is running, you can send a POST request to the `/resume/correct` endpoint to generate a resume body.
+Once the server is running, you can send aasdf POST request to the `/resume/correct` endpoint to generate a resume body.
 The backend provides two main endpoints for working with resumes:

 ### '/resume/correct'